 The Rolling Thunder Motorcycle Rally began in 1988 to raise awareness about and honor veterans who were missing in action or prisoners of war.
 Since it’s humble beginnings the rally has grown to almost a million riders.

 Concessions, memorabilia and other goods will be sold all weekend.
-There will also be speakers and information about veterans and how you can help them available all weekend.
+There will also be speakers and information about veterans and how you can help.

 Getting In: The Rolling Thunder Motorcycle Rally is free and open to the public.